mustafaozhan/GoogleIntegratedSystemConky/README.md

 I used

-https://github.com/kunesj/conkyKeep for Google Keep integration.
+<a href="https://github.com/kunesj/conkyKeep">conkyKeep</a>for Google Keep integration.

 https://github.com/insanum/gcalcli for Google calendar integration.